atata-framework/atata.io/triggers/general/triggerevents.md

 `AfterHover` | Occurs after the hover on the control.
 `BeforeFocus` | Occurs before the control gets the focus.
 `AfterFocus` | Occurs after the control gets the focus.
+`BeforeScroll` | Occurs before the scrolling to control.
+`AfterScroll` | Occurs after the scrolling to control.
 {:.table.table-members.table-condensed}